apache/paimon/docs/content/maintenance/read-performance.md

 Configure 'full-compaction.delta-commits' perform full-compaction periodically in Flink writing.
 And it can ensure that partitions are full compacted before writing ends.

+{{< hint info >}}
+Paimon defaults to handling small files and providing decent read performance.
+Please do not configure this full-compaction option without any requirements, as it will have a significant impact on performance.
+{{< /hint >}}

 ### Primary Key Table

 For Primary Key Table, it's a 'MergeOnRead' technology.
 When reading data, multiple layers of LSM data are merged,